AsahiLinux/docs/M1-vs.-PC-Boot.md

 # DFU

-DFU is a recovery mode built in to the BootROM of the M1 that allows flashing the device from scratch, if iBoot and/or recovery mode are gone.
+DFU is a recovery mode built in to the SecureROM of the M1 that allows flashing the device from scratch, if iBoot and/or recovery mode are gone.
+DFU works even if the data in the NOR Flash is gone.

 DFU does not exist on most PCs.
 If the UEFI flash is corrupted, the PC is bricked.
 DFU mode is a unique feature of Apple Silicon devices.

 Some PC motherboards implement a similar feature as part of a separate chip, which can flash the UEFI firmware from a USB stick without actually turning on the motherboard normally, but this is only common in higher-end stand alone motherboards.

+Thanks to DFU mode, it is just about impossible to brick an Apple Silicon machine in such a way that it cannot be recovered externally by Apple.
+It is only slightly less impossible to brick an Apple Silicon machine in a way that cannot be recovered externally by an end user.
+The worst case scenario is that the product information (serial number, calibration, etc) in NOR is erased.
+If that happens, the machine needs to be repaired by Apple, because end users do not have the hardware/software/tools to re-create this information properly.
+This happening by accident is vanishingly unlikely.